-I was shocked to see in my calendar that it’s exactly 30 years since I exited my corporate career as a top retail executive at the now defunct Australian Coles-Myer Group.
+I was shocked to see on my calendar that it was exactly 30 years since I exited my corporate career as a top retail executive at the now-defunct Australian Coles-Myer Group.
 I also realized that it’s also my 30-year anniversary as a serial entrepreneur, now running a global SME consulting business.
-Who is ploughing away, when most of my peers are advancing begrudgingly towards retirement, at creating a global start-up that everyone said wouldn’t work.
-This caused my wonderings to continue seeking the what might be the key ingredients of the magic formula that successfully inspired, sustained & resourced me to survive & thrive in the challenging innovative, and entrepreneurs game.
+Who is plowing away, when most of my peers are advancing begrudgingly towards retirement, at creating a global start-up that everyone said wouldn’t work?
+This caused my wonderings to continue seeking what might be the key ingredients of the magic formula that has successfully inspired, sustained, and resourced me to survive and thrive in the challenging innovative, and entrepreneurs game.
 So here is the first installment, of the lessons learned from being an entrepreneur over a series of three blogs.

-Where, during those many years I managed to re-fresh, re-new & re-invent myself & my business focus so many times?
-How might the lessons learned as an entrepreneur, be interesting and useful to others, in the new age of global entrepreneurship, especially as a woman – where The Global Entrepreneurship Monitor (GEM) Report for Women 2016/17 reports that 274 million women are already running their own businesses across 74 economies, of which 111 million were running well-established businesses by 2016.
+Where during those many years I managed to re-fresh, re-new, and re-invent myself and my business focus so many times?
+How might the lessons learned as an entrepreneur, be interesting and useful to others, in the new age of global entrepreneurship?
+Especially as a woman – where The Global Entrepreneurship Monitor (GEM) Report for Women 2016/17 reports that 274 million women are already running their own businesses across 74 economies, of which 111 million were running well-established businesses by 2016.

 Whilst the World Economic Forum in its New Models for Entrepreneurship Report states that;